Forex buying tips

 Whether you need to pay for taxi fares, tips or small purchases, it’s always a good idea to have the right currency with you on your travels.
-But when it comes to actually purchasing your holiday cash, many leave it to the very last minute…
+But when it comes to purchasing your holiday cash, many leave it to the very last minute.

 - South African residents (over the age of 18 years) qualify for a Single Discretionary Allowance of up to R1 million per year.
-This allowance covers gifts, travel, donations, maintenance and so on.
-Residents under the age of 18 qualify for an annual allowance of R200 000
+This allowance covers gifts, travel, donations, maintenance, etc. Residents under the age of 18 qualify for an annual allowance of R200 000.

-- When buying forex, make sure you have your valid passport and proof of travel arrangements (flight tickets and accommodation confirmation), your green bar-coded identity document, or temporary resident permit, and proof of address (not older than three months)
+- When buying forex, make sure you have your valid passport and proof of travel arrangements (flight tickets and accommodation confirmation), your green bar-coded ID or temporary resident permit, and proof of address (not older than three months).